Planning a trip to sunny Queensland? Don’t miss out on this list of the best things to do in Brisbane!

-With entry at 3$/person, it’s a no brainer to head over and eat until you need to buy bigger pants – which you can also do here!
+It’s a no-brainer to head over to Eat Street Northshore and eat until you need to buy bigger pants – which you can also do here!

 12) Take in a Match

-Suncorp Stadium or Lang Park is where to head if you’re looking to get your sports fix while visiting Brisbane.
+Suncorp Stadium or Lang Park is where to head if you’re looking to get your sports fix while visiting Brisbane CBD.

 It was originally established in 1914 and at one time housed sports such as cycling and soccer.